 Bruce Tharpe was born with professional wrestling in his blood.
-Through his father’s work, he was raised amongst some of wrestling’s most celebrated legends.
+Through the work of his father, he was raised amongst some of wrestling’s most celebrated legends.
 He learned early on what it took to break into the international markets as an American talent and promoter, which led to a role he’s most known for today as former President of the NWA.

 In life, destiny has a way of unexpectedly thrusting someone into something new.
 In Bruce’s case, his journey to success would begin one afternoon while performing a magic trick backstage.